 To reflect the growing prevalence of mobile traffic, techniques in web design have had to shift substantially.
-Search engines like Google have begun to primarily index mobile versions of a website, and will actively penalise websites which are not compatible with smaller screens.
-As a result, it’s more important than ever for businesses to have a mobile-optimised website.
+Search engines like Google have begun to primarily index mobile versions of a website, and will actively penalize websites that are not compatible with smaller screens.
+As a result, it’s more important than ever for businesses to have a mobile-optimized website.

-The two primary methods of mobile optimisation are known as responsive web design and adaptive web design.
+The two primary methods of mobile optimization are known as responsive web design and adaptive web design.
 While both methods serve the same purpose, their implementations and outcomes can differ hugely.

 What is the difference between responsive and adaptive?